louisglan/grad-masterclass/Week 4/3-wednesday.md

 5. Watch The Movie Database Setup and The Movie Database Exercise and attempt the exercise
 6. Watch The Movie Database solutions
 7. Continue watching the videos if you have time

+Stretch tasks:
+1. If you didn't complete yesterday's stretch tasks, have a go at those
+2. Watch the Recipes Exercise video and attempt the exercise
+3. Watch the Recipes Solution video

 If you finish all this in good time review [what to do if you get ahead](../Week%201/1-Intro/tips.md).